Table of Contents (click to expand)

 What’s important to understand is that, in theory, such problems exist and such solutions work.
 A time may come when these interpretations are put to the test in the “real world”, but that may still be a ways off.
 There will always be speculation about the practical applications of time travel, as stated in the words of Everett from his unedited dissertation, “We must renounce all hope of finding anything like the correct theory… simply because the totality of experience is never accessible to us.”

-Physics of the Impossible: A Scientific Exploration of the World of Phasers, Force Fields, Teleportation and Time Travel The Many Worlds of Hugh Everett III: Multiple Universes, Mutual Assured Destruction, and the Meltdown of a Nuclear Family
+- Byrne P. (2012).
+The Many Worlds of Hugh Everett III: Multiple Universes, Mutual Assured Destruction, and the Meltdown of a Nuclear Family.
+OUP Oxford